 The Riverhead Free Library offers a variety of free programs and services for Seniors.
 In addition to lending of materials and reference services, the library’s newsletter provides detailed information about upcoming programs and activities

 The LIBRARY NEWSLETTER is available at our library, on our website, or by delivery to Riverhead and for contract patrons.
 Also, be sure to check out our comprehensive Senior Citizen Resource Guide, a publication that is designed to provide an easy reference to a wide variety of information for both senior citizens, their families and caregivers.
-Please call Laura La Sita at (631) 727-3228, ext.
-119 if you have any questions about our programs and services.

 The American Association of Retired Persons is a non-profit, member organization.
 They have a lot of free content focused on aging empowerment.
 Health topics include healthy living, Medicare resources, conditions and treatments, drugs and supplements, health insurance, brain health, and dementia.